cjhdev/buffer_pool_example/readme.md

-# Statically Allocated Fixed Size Buffer Pool in C++
+# Fixed Size Static Allocated Buffer Pool in C++

-An demonstration of a statically allocated fixed size buffer pool in C++11.
+A demonstration of a fixed size buffer pool in C++11 that avoids dynamic memory allocation.

-The example uses templates for static memory allocation.

 - See [buffer_pool.h](buffer_pool.h) for the buffer pool template
 - See [app.cpp](app.cpp) for the buffer pool template being exercised